Taliban moves to consolidate military and political control in Afghanistan

 A Taliban fighter in the region, who spoke on the condition of anonymity because he was not authorized to speak to the media, denied that the Taliban suffered any casualties.
 He told The Washington Post that Taliban forces took control of one district in Panjshir province and were close to quashing the last resistance.

-“We are receiving encouraging reports from the mujahideen who are fighting with the Massoud forces,” the fighter said, referring to Ahmad Massoud, the leader of the opposition fighters in the region.
+“We are receiving encouraging reports from the mujahideen who are fighting with the Massoud forces,” the fighter said, referring to Ahmad Massoud, leader of the opposition fighters in the region.

 The anti-Taliban resistance has been rallying under Massoud, son of legendary guerrilla commander Ahmad Shah Massoud, who was assassinated in 2001.

-Fighting in the Panjshir broke out after talks aimed at securing a peaceful solution collapsed Monday.
+Fighting in Panjshir broke out after talks aimed at securing a peaceful solution collapsed Monday.
 The Taliban has been sending reinforcements to the region.

 Amir Khan Muttaqi, a senior Taliban leader who has been negotiating with former government officials in Kabul, said Wednesday that the takeover was all but complete.

-“Dear brothers, as you know we have control over Afghanistan from Badakhshan to Helmand, and Herat to Jalalabad.
+“Dear brothers, as you know, we have control over Afghanistan from Badakhshan to Helmand, and Herat to Jalalabad.
 There is complete peace and stability,” Muttaqi said in a recorded statement released on social media.
 “All invaders have left Afghanistan.
 This is a historic moment for all Afghans, who all feel a sense of pride.”

 Muttaqi called on the final resistance holdouts to lay down their weapons and said the Taliban would extend a general amnesty to them.
 “I extend the full guarantee on behalf of the Islamic Emirate that the Islamic Emirate is your home.”

-The Panjshir has long been an anti-Taliban stronghold; it was the only region of the country never conquered by the Islamist group during its previous rule from 1996 to 2001.
+The Panjshir has long been an anti-Taliban stronghold; it was the only region of the country never conquered by the Islamist group during its previous rule, from 1996 to 2001.
 In recent weeks, opposition leaders there and some officials from the fallen government have tried to marshal forces to hold off the Taliban advance.

 The fighting continued into Wednesday morning, according to a Panjshir resident who recently relocated to Kabul.